hbc/NGS_Data_Analysis_Course/lessons/09_automating_workflow.md

     module load seq/samtools
     module load seq/htseq

 We'll keep the output paths creation, as it looks fine.
-(Though really, we could put results/ in a variable and declare that at the top, so we can change where the results will be as well.
-We'll leave that for an optional exercise)
+However, we will add the `-p` option this will make sure that `mkdir` will create the whole path if it does not exist, and more importantly it won't throw an error if it does exist.

      # make all of our output directories
+     # The -p option means mkdir will create the whole path if it
+     # does not exist and refrain from complaining if it does exist
-     mkdir results/STAR
+     mkdir -p ~/unix_oct2015/rnaseq_project/results/STAR
-     mkdir results/counts
+     mkdir -p ~/unix_oct2015/rnaseq_project/results/counts

 In the script, it is a good idea to use echo for debugging/reporting to the screen